jplovett/site-rebuild/README.md

 # site-rebuild
-default web app site project using the template-site repo

-This project is built on node/parcel/bootstrap/sass.
+project built from the template-site repo, using node/parcel/bootstrap/sass.

 It is a drop in and go web SPA site template set up to serve views on nav/button click and on start.
 Views consist of 1 or more full width sections (bootstrap flex row with wrap) which contain 1 or more snippets/componenets (in bootstrap cols).
 And with sass bootstrap theme/color overrides to give you full control.

+#dev env
 npm install --save-dev parcel

 npm install --save-dev bootstrap